Here’s why it’s critical to protect your asset with the best insurance policy you can find.

 as the elements that are covered and what their excesses are.

 A few risks to protect yourself against

 If something happens to your tenants while they’re living in your property, you could be found legally responsible.
 There are many costs that can be incurred if you are found liable in the event of an incident, including legal fees, medical expenses and more.
-These can cost you an exorbitant amount if you aren’t adequately covered.
+These have the potential to cost you an exorbitant amount if you aren’t adequately covered.
 Make sure your cover looks after these potential costs.

 It’s important to be aware that the bond may not cover all incurred losses and that the right landlord insurance policy can help protect you against suffering significant financial loss.